 License: Modified BSD

 Okay, this last one is not “just” a module.
-Jupyternotebook (or Juypter if you mispell it like I do) is a fantastic engineering notebook tool.
+Jupyternotebook (or Juypter if you misspell it as I do) is a fantastic engineering notebook tool.
 Here is the shortest way I can describe it: Google Docs + Python.
 Jupyter runs a local web service on your machine.
-It creates notebook pages that combine rich-text, python code, and binary objects.
-In a single in-line page, you can write some instructions on how to perform a test, the code used to test it, and have the results.
+It creates notebook pages that combine rich text, python code, and binary objects.
+On a single in-line page, you can write some instructions on how to perform a test, the code used to test it, and have the results.
 Even better, libraries like matplotlib integrate with Jupyter.